jprivillaso/node-logging/README.md

 # Nodejs Logging Docker Container

 Nodejs app that has an API to handle metric logs.
+To see the live DEMO, please go to the section 4.2.1 under this document.

 ## 1. API Methods